You can find salicylic acid in various over-the-counter (OTC) products. It’s also available in prescription-strength formulas.

 Although salicylic acid is considered safe overall, it may cause skin irritation when first starting.
 It may also remove too much oil, resulting in dryness and potential irritation.

 - skin tingling or stinging

 - peeling skin

-Even though salicylic acid is available in OTC preparations you can pick up at your local grocery store, you should talk with your doctor before using it.
+Even though salicylic acid is available in OTC products you can pick up at your local grocery store, you should talk with your doctor before using it.
 Considerations to discuss include:

 You should also tell a doctor if you have any of the following medical conditions, as these may affect their decision to prescribe salicylic acid:

 Salicylic acid toxicity

 Salicylic acid toxicity is rare, but it can occur from topical application of salicylic acid.
 To reduce your risk, follow these recommendations:

 - do not apply salicylic acid products to large areas of your body

 - do not use it for long periods of time